How to Release a Cover Song: The 5 Step Cover Song Licensing Checklist

 3. Find the right mechanical license

-You need a mechanical license to distribute your covers.
+That’s why you need a mechanical license to distribute your covers.

 Mechanical licenses ensure that your covers are legal to distribute and that everyone who should be getting paid, is getting paid.